 Morning of the Moorland Matadors

 Cultybraggan is currently nearing the end of post production and we should be launching it onto the Festival circuit very soon!

 We had an exciting week filming the archaeological dig run by Dr Iain Banks and his team from the University of Glasgow.
 They were searching for evidence of tunnels and have uncovered significant finds to pursue a further, more intensive investigation in the future.
 This makes for an intriguing final chapter in our forthcoming documentary feature on the camp and a tangible bridge between past and present.
 A huge thank you to Iain and his students and team.

-No Time Like Spring' - Spring in the Highlands shows nature at its' most frenetic, fearsome, funny and fragile - courtship, nest building, birth and danger!
+No Time Like Spring - Spring in the Highlands shows nature at its' most frenetic, fearsome, funny and fragile - courtship, nest building, birth and danger!
 Featuring: Ptarmigan, Black Grouse, Mountain Hare, Pheasant, Osprey, Red Kite, Red Squirrel, Roe Deer, Dippers and so much more!
 With stirring original music by David Chappell - 'The Clockmaker's Apprentice' and inspired by the poetry of Christina Rossetti; 'No Time Like Spring' races through a Season of heartstopping beauty, while the clock ticks.

-The Fall of the Leaf' - The first part of our Highland Odyssey through the seasons.
+The Fall of the Leaf - The first part of our Highland Odyssey through the seasons.
 We follow a fallen leaf on its journey down stream.
 The countryside is transforming into rich shades of orange, red and gold as the wildlife prepares for the hard Winter to come.
 Featuring; Red Deer, Red Squirrel, Red Kite and the Salmon Run.
 The Fall of the Leaf is set to the melancholy music of Marcus Neeley - 'Illilia' and inspired by the poetry of Robert Burns.
-To watch this go to our Showreel page.